Rich, Flavorful Cold Brew Coffee

-- Lower Acidity: Heat extracts the oils that produce acids from coffee beans.
+- Lower Acidity: Heat extracts the acid-producing oils from coffee beans.
 This can cause stomach issues for some people and irritate conditions like acid reflux.
 Cold brewing leaves those acids in the bean, producing a coffee that some claim has 67 percent less acid.

 - Less Bitterness: Along with those stomach-churning acids, heat also contributes to the bitter flavors in coffee.
 In contrast, the cold brew method produces a naturally sweeter coffee.

 - Freshness: If you've tried day-old hot brew coffee before, you know that it leaves a lot to be desired in the taste department.
 It may wake you up, but it can be hard to drink!
 Cold brew coffee can taste as fresh as the first day for up to a week.
 That means you can brew a big batch and enjoy it for days.